IrisesD/Try_GoWeave/compare.md

 a := 2
 ```

-* GoWeave now can just **execute&within** support the instrumentation of user-defined function, if we want to do instrumentation on library function, it may not work.
-For example:
+* **GoWeave now can just **execute&within** support the instrumentation of user-defined function, if we want to do instrumentation on library function, it may not work.
+For example**:
 if we want to do instrumentation to the belowing CUT:
 ```Go
 package main